fedeamedeo/Machine-Learning-project-Book-recommender/README.md

 Now you can try our amazing app and enjoy reading your taylor-made recommended books while being impressed by the power of Machine Learning!

 ![App Interface](appimage.png)
+Here there is the example of looking for a specific word like : "chat" and the releted items founded.
 ![App Interface](chat.png)